Get All the Dirt

 Speedy to sprout, fast to flower and good to grow in most any part of the country – add oxalis to your short list.

 Choosing a site with optimum sunlight for oxalis depends on the region in the country where you garden and the variety you are planting.
 Oxalis iron cross is happy with sun much of the day and appreciates a bit of afternoon shade in the hottest regions.
 Other oxalis do best with dappled shade early in the day and no direct sun in the afternoon.
 Indoors, this means an east facing window is often a good choice.

 Loosen your soil and poke the little bulbs down about 1 to 1 ½”.
 Don’t worry about which end is up; it doesn’t matter with oxalis.
 Plant about 1-1.5" apart or about 8-9 bulbs in a 6" pot.
 After planting, water well to settle the soil around the bulbs.
 Sprouts typically appear within 2 weeks.
 Easy peasy.

-In zones 7-10, simply leave your oxalis in the garden; they’ll overwinter successfully.
+In zones 7-10, simply leave your oxalis in the garden; they’ll generally overwinter successfully, barring unusually cold weather.
 For varieties hardy to zone 6, a layer of mulch adds a bit of extra protection.
 In colder regions, there are three choices.
 First, you can treat your oxalis like annual and replace in the spring.
-Second, you can wait until the foliage yellows, lift the bulbs, trim off the leaves and store in in slightly damp peat in a cool (45-55 degrees), dark place.
+Second, you can wait until the foliage yellows, lift the bulbs, trim off the leaves and store in in very slightly damp peat in a cool (45-55 degrees), dark place.
 Or, you can bring potted oxalis indoors when the weather cools, place next to a sunny window and enjoy as a houseplant.

 Light: Morning sun; afternoon shade in hottest areas (see variety specific details, left)